Ever wonder what’s in that harmless-looking tiny bottle your vet injects into your dog?

 If I had no other options I might think vaccines were the only method of protection.
-If I had not studied them for so many years, I might not realize their danger and risk.
-And, I might not have connected the dots between vaccinations with the disease conditions that follow.
+If I hadn’t studied them for so many years, I might not realize their danger and risk.
+And, I might not have connected the dots between vaccinations and the disease conditions that follow.

 But, I have studied vaccines and so has the US Congress.

-Current laws regard vaccines as “unavoidably unsafe,” and SCOTUS (Supreme Court) has supported that law.
+Current laws regard vaccines as “unavoidably unsafe,” and SCOTUS (the US Supreme Court) has supported that law.

-In my mind, I would be practicing a violation of the Hippocratic Oath to First Do No Harm by injecting your dog with a vaccine that includes the ingredients listed above.
+In my mind, I’d be practicing a violation of the Hippocratic Oath to First Do No Harm by injecting your dog with a vaccine that includes the ingredients listed above.

 When necessary, added to the foundations of wellness (such as clean, fresh food, clean water, no oral or topical pesticides, ample exercise and socialization, herbal and nutritional supplement support), nosodes let the immune system provide adequate protection without poisoning your dog’s body.